 If you regularly top up your car with standard unleaded fuel, here are the Redex products we’d recommend to improve your car’s performance:

 - Petrol System Cleaner – This innovative fuel additive removes deposits which build up on the fuel injectors, improving the life of your engine and improving fuel economy.
-Add a shot of Petrol System Cleaner each time you top up the tank for best results, or buy our helpful 4 pack
+Add a shot of Petrol System Cleaner each time you top up the tank for best results.

 - Lead Replacement – If you have an older classic car which still needs leaded petrol, you can use our Lead Replacement additive along with standard unleaded petrol to keep your car running.

-- Petrol Advanced Fuel System Cleaner – With its concentrated formula, Advanced Fuel System Cleaner offers an intensive clean, removing deposits which have built up on the injectors over thousands of miles.
+- Petrol Advanced Fuel System Cleaner – With its concentrated formula, Advanced Fuel System Cleaner offers an intensive clean, removing deposits which have built up on the injectors over thousands of miles, and also contains friction modifier.
 Use this product first to guarantee a complete petrol fuel system clean.

 If you own a diesel car and want to extend the life of its engine and improve performance, here are the Redex products you should use in your fuel tank:

-- DPF Cleaner – If your car has a DPF, you might find the warning light comes on telling you it’s getting blocked.
+- DPF Cleaner – If your car has a particulate filter, you might find the warning light comes on telling you it’s getting blocked.
 Using our DPF Cleaner will clear it, helping you avoid an expensive repair.

 Here at Redex, our innovative fuel additives can help improve the life of your engine, and we have a range of products to suit petrol, diesel and hybrid cars.
 For more information, click here to visit our homepage.